Dice

 Sop

-In Southern and Appalachian speech, "sop" means to soak up liquid - especially gravy, syrup, or pot likker - with bread, biscuits, or another food.
-It also extends to soaking up any liquid, like "sop up a spill" with a towel.
+In Southern and Appalachian speech, sop means to soak up liquid - most often gravy, syrup, or pot likker - using bread, biscuits, or another food.
+The same verb also applies more generally to soaking up any liquid, like "sop up a spill" with a towel.

 #SouthernWords #Appalachia #FoodandDrink #Southern